zaimanza/nft-collection-bigchaindb-express/README.md

-# nft-collection-bigchaindb-express
+# game-leaderboard-bigchiandb
-An implementation of bigchiandb using express to store collections and nfts
+This is a frontend backend implementation of bigchaindb.